nawalgupta/pdf_parser_c/README.md

 This program extract pdf file, save data to json file to use later.
 It use poppler as PDF parser.

-**Following steps of setup instructions is for reference, adjust yourself with _your Linux distro_ and folder structure.**
+**Following steps of setup instructions is for reference, adjust yourself with _your Linux distro_ and folder structure to not mess up the source code directory.**

 To checkout: